opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

  (3) An application under subsection (1) ... shall be made within one month, or such longer time as the Court of Appeal may permit, of the determination of the matter to which it relates...

-63     In _Bachoo Mohan Singh v Public Prosecutor and other applications_ [2010] 1 SLR 966 (“ _Bachoo Mohan Singh_ ”) at [29], this Court held that there are four requirements which have to be met before leave for a criminal reference will be granted:
+63     In _Bachoo Mohan Singh v Public Prosecutor and other applications_ <span class="citation">[2010] 1 SLR 966</span> (“ _Bachoo Mohan Singh_ ”) at [29], this Court held that there are four requirements which have to be met before leave for a criminal reference will be granted:

  (a) there must be a question of law;